seanhig/wireguard-aws-starlink/README.md

 The `iptables` commands are key to the tunneling behaviour.

 Ensure the interface is `eth0` or adjust above `iptables` commands accordingly.
+If `eth0` does not map to the private EC2 ip client traffic will not leave the `wireguard server` (no internet).

 ```
 ip -c a
 ```